DFE/MONK/doc/source/glossary.rst

         A computer highly adapted to a specific usecase, often used inside cars, trains, airplane and the likes.

+    reST
+        reST is the short form of *restructuredText*, which is a markup format for text files.
+Much like `Wiki markup`_ or `Markdown`_ it is a language with 2 goals: easily readable and writeable source code, as well as a logical structure understandable by a compiler program.
+        Writing reST source files is often not too different from simply writing a text into a normal txt file.
+But with the logical structure together it can be compiled to formatted HTML or PDF.
+Writing in those markup languages is also considered easier then writing HTML directly. reST itself was created for documenting the Python core libraries.
+        Today it developed to the quasi standard for documenting all kinds of Python projects and some projects in other languages use it as well.
+        See the `reST website`_ for more details.

     target vs development system
         Embedded systems are highly specialised for one task and that task alone.
 Because these tasks are unrelated to software development most